RogerTerrazas/UTCIS/README .txt

 # UTCIS
-<h3>Created by The University of Texas, College of Liberal Arts Informational Technology Services</h3>
-<h3>This tool is used to collect course information from the UT Course Instructor Survey website. (https://utdirect.utexas.edu/ctl/ecis/results/search.WBX)</h3>
+Created by The University of Texas, College of Liberal Arts Informational Technology Services This tool is used to collect course information from the UT Course Instructor Survey website. (https://utdirect.utexas.edu/ctl/ecis/results/search.WBX)
-<h3>The tool is able to search for classes by professor or by the course name.
-The output will be an excel sheet with all the data collected.</h3>
+The tool is able to search for classes by professor or by the course name.
+The output will be an excel sheet with all the data collected.

 Installation:
 1. To install UTCIS, simply drag and drop the UTCIS.jar file to the desired run location.